mixmastamyk/console/readme.rst

 While console is cross-platform,
 `colorama <https://pypi.python.org/pypi/colorama>`_
-will need to be installed and .init() run beforehand to view these examples under lame versions of Windows < 10.
+will need to be installed and .init() run beforehand to view these examples under the lame versions of Windows < 10.

 .. note::